leonstel/leonstel.github.io/blogs/gmap3.md

 };
 ```

-Almost there, the `Store.changed` stream gets piped through a `switchMap` (mergeMap could probably oke as well).
+Almost there, the `Store.changed` stream gets piped through a `switchMap` (mergeMap or a `tap` would probably do the job as well).
 That means every time a observable stream gets fired
 with `next` it will first go to this pipe before reaching the listener.

 Finally the last thing that happens is that within the `switchMap` it will wait for all the promises from Part 3 to succeed with `Promise.all`